 Putting It All Together

-You do not need to implement all seven strategies at once.
-Start with the one that addresses your family's biggest pain point:
+You do not need to implement all ten strategies at once.
+Start with the one that addresses your family’s biggest pain point:

 The fights will not disappear overnight.
 But when children have a clear system, a sense of ownership, and something to earn rather than something to lose, the temperature in your house drops.
 Conversations replace arguments.
 Structure replaces chaos.